 32% of the ML jobs from Naukri provide salary between 6 to 10 LPA & 22% of the ML jobs offer salary between 10 to 15 LPA.

-Machine Learning (ML) is a branch of artificial intelligence (AI) that is now actively incorporated across industries, including IT, BFSI, retail, transportation, healthcare, education, etc. Although the adoption of ML technology is at a nascent stage in India, the AI and ML market is projected to expand substantially in the near future.
+Machine Learning (ML) is a branch of artificial intelligence (AI) that is now actively incorporated across industries, including IT, BFSI, retail, transportation, healthcare, education, etc. There is no denying that this is one of the best jobs in India.
+Although the adoption of ML technology is at a nascent stage in India, the AI and ML market is projected to expand substantially in the near future.
 Latest stats suggest that the investment in the Indian AI sector will grow at a CAGR of 33.49% between 2018-2023.

 B.E./B.Tech in Computer Science/Mathematics/Statistics/Information Technology or Data Science (if possible).
 Higher degrees, such as postgraduate or doctorate degrees in similar fields are also highly valued in the industry.